 Answer: Not surprisingly, purple cauliflower is the same as your basic white cauliflower with the exception of having a beautiful, vibrant, violet color.
 This purple tinge is a visual clue to the presence of an antioxidant known as anthocyanin, which can also be found in red cabbage, as well as in a glass of red wine.
 Purple cauliflower has all the same health benefits and cancer-fighting properties of regular cauliflower, with the added benefit of the extra antioxidant boost.
 You can also sometimes find orange and yellow cauliflower at the local market.

 This question came in from Paula P. of Littlerock, AR.

-Answer: Cauliflower helps your body prevent cancer due to the fact that it helps reinforce your body’s natural detoxifying process and is high in antioxidants, as well as supporting anti-inflammation.
+Answer: Cauliflower helps your body prevent cancer by helping to reinforce your body’s natural detoxifying process.
+It’s also high in antioxidants, and it acts as an anti-inflammatory.
 If the body loses its balance by becoming overrun with toxins or is low in antioxidants, cells are more likely to become damaged or tired, opening a doorway for cancers to possibly develop.
-Cauliflower in particular is useful in the prevention of bladder, breast, colon, prostate and ovarian cancer.
+Cauliflower in particular is useful in the prevention of bladder, breast, colon, prostate, and ovarian cancer.

 “What vitamins are found in cauliflower?”

 This question is from Yak S. of Turtle, MN.

 Answer: Cauliflower is so beneficial to your health because it is rich in essential vitamins such as vitamin C and vitamin K. Cauliflower is also a very dense source of fiber, manganese, and antioxidants, all of which are important in maintaining good health.
 These components all work synergistically to help your body run at an optimum level if consumed as part of a healthy and balanced diet.